 It's easy to get caught up in the romance of old-fashioned wax seals — especially when they're edible and used to adorn Valentine's Day cakes and cupcakes.
 Make 'em this year to send a love-letter in a totally unique way that's 100 percent delicious.

 Candy Melt Wax Seal

 - Disposable piping bag

 Place parchment paper or a silicone mat on a baking sheet.
 If you're using parchment paper, tape it down at the sides to make sure it doesn't move around while you're working.
 You can also use small streaks of melted candy melts to stick the sheet down.

-Although it’s tempting to try to make several of these at a time, you really do have to go one-by-one to get a good impression of the seal.
+While it’s tempting to try to make several seals at once, you really do have to go one-by-one to get a good impression of the seal.

-Once the seals are set, you can make them even cooler by painting on a shimmering metallic glaze.
+Once the seals are set, use a food-safe brush to paint on a shimmering metallic glaze.

-These seals look amazing on envelope-decorated sugar cookies, or nestled among roses on a fancy cake.
-They even make cute candies when served all on their own as part of a dessert table!
+These seals look amazing on envelope-decorated cupcakes , or nestled among roses on a fancy cake.
+They even make cute candies when served all on their own at the dessert table!

 Find Your Next Project